civicrm/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 # Mapping your data

-Your existing data may be coming from multiple sources, some electronic, some paper based and some residing in people's memory.
+Your existing data may be coming from multiple sources, some electronic, some paper-based and some residing in people's memory.
 "Mapping" refers to the activity of taking existing data that was labeled in a certain way and "slotting" it into a CiviCRM structure.
 This is a very important step and skipping it may cause undesired consequences in the future.
 For